Symptoms of the onset of natural childbirth pain for girls and boys

 last word

-Real labor pain usually starts from the back and is accompanied by regular uterine contractions, pelvic pressure, rupture of the water sac and mucous secretions, which show the signs of normal labor pain for boys and girls.
+Real labor pain usually starts from the back and is accompanied by regular uterine coractions, pelvic pressure, rupture of the water sac and mucous secretions, which show the signs of normal labor pain for boys and girls.